Xubuntu: Xubuntu 13.10

 Xubuntu 13.10 was released on 17 October 2013.
 This release included some improvements over the previous release, including a new version of xfce4-settings and a new dialog box for display settings.
 There was also a new color theme tool and gtk-theme-config was added as default.
 This release also included new wallpaper, new GTK+ themes, with Gtk3.10 support and the LightDM greeter.
 The official Xubuntu documentation was also updated.

-In reviewing Xubuntu 13.10, Jim Lynch stated: "Xubuntu 13.10, like its cousin Lubuntu 13.10, is a great choice if you're a minimalist.
-It's fast, stable and offers many of the advantages of Ubuntu 13.10 without the Unity experience (or torture, depending on your perspective)".

 Xubuntu 14.04 LTS

 Xubuntu 14.04 LTS was released on 17 April 2014 and, being an LTS, featured three years of support.
 It incorporated the Xfdesktop 4.11, the Mugshot user account profile editor, the MenuLibre menu editor in place of Alacarte and the Light-locker screen lock to replace Xscreensaver.
 The Whisker Menu was introduced as the default application launching menu, having been formerly a Personal Package Archive option introduced in Xubuntu 12.04 LTS.
 It replaced the previous default menu system.
 The Xfdesktop also supported using different wallpapers on each workspace.

-Jim Lynch reviewed Xubuntu 14.04 LTS and concluded: "I've always been a fan of Xubuntu as I tend to go for lightweight desktops versus ones with a lot more glitz and features.
-So I was quite pleased with Xubuntu 14.04.
-It's true that you aren't going to find tons of earth shattering features in this release, and that's fine because it's a long term support release anyway.
-I never expect new feature overload in LTS releases since the emphasis is on stability and polish.
-But Xubuntu 14.04 LTS is a definite improvement from the last version.
-The overall experience has been polished up significantly, and there are some small but useful features added like Mugshot, Light Locker and MenuLibre, and of course Whiskermenu".